tunapanda/wikonnect/README.md

 Contributing
 --
 - You should join our [Discourse](https://discord.gg/tT9Ug6D) server to get connected with people interested in this project and to be aware of our future announcements.
-- Please read the suggested [steps to contribute code to the Chapter project](https://github.com/tunapanda/wikonnect/blob/master/CONTRIBUTING.md) before creating issues, forking, or submitting any pull requests.
+- Please read the suggested [steps to contribute code to the Wikonnect project](https://github.com/tunapanda/wikonnect/blob/master/CONTRIBUTING.md) before creating issues, forking, or submitting any pull requests.